top of page

 Braised green chickpeas with pomegranate and feta

 Here is a wonderful and unusual recipe.
 The season for fresh chickpeas just got over, but I had enough for this recipe and the amazing Fresh chickpea kebabs (Hare chane ki seekh), one of the most viewed recipes on this site.
-At home we all loved the flavours of this dish, it truly surprised us.
+At home, we all loved the flavours of this dish; it truly surprised us.
 The earthy fresh chickpeas are glazed with the sweet-sour pomegranate molasses and accentuated by the herbs, the sweet pop of pomegranate seeds and the salt from the creamy feta cheese.
-If fresh chickpeas are impossible to find, available easily in most Indian stores in the US in the frozen section, you can substitute dried green chickpeas instead.
-I also use a creamy feta, French or Bulgarian style, rather than the crumbly kind as it adds a luxurious creaminess to the dish.
+If fresh chickpeas are impossible to find and are readily available in most Indian stores in the US in the frozen section, you can substitute dried green chickpeas instead.
+I also use a creamy feta, French or Bulgarian style, rather than the crumbly kind, as it adds a luxurious creaminess to the dish.

-This recipe highlights the focus of the book and by extension the restaurant.
-Unusual ingredients, creatively and thoughtfully put together into amazing dishes.
-This book is amongst my favourites to go to for sides and vegetarian fare, but also for their meat and fish sides.
-I highly recommend this cookbook for those looking for the unusual, and a visit to this restaurant is so on my bucket list.
+This recipe highlights the focus of the book and, by extension, the restaurant: unusual ingredients creatively and thoughtfully put together into amazing dishes.
+This book is amongst my favourites for sides and vegetarian fare, as well as for its meat and fish sides.
+I highly recommend this cookbook for those looking for the unusual, and a visit to this restaurant is on my bucket list.

 For more wonderful recipes from this cookbook, click here.